semantic-systems/coypu-feeds/README.md

 ## API Answer
 The response of the API will be a JSON array with the different articles found.
 Each item has the following fields:
-- tittle - Tittle of the news article
+- title - Tittle of the news article
-- link - URL link where the article can be found
+- url - URL link where the article can be found
-- time - Time formatted as ```%a, %d %b %Y %H:%M:%S %z``` according to the [Python datetime library](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
-The timezone is UTC.
+- timestamp - Time formatted as ```%a, %d %b %Y %H:%M:%S``` according to the [Python datetime library](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes). **The timezone is UTC.**
-- source - Source from where the news was taken.
-Currently, it can only be either "RSS" or "GDELT"
+- source - Source from where the news was taken. **Currently, it can only be either "RSS" or "GDELT"**

 ## More info on filters